 Are All Lawns Watered the Same Way?

 The amount of water that your lawn needs can vary from home to home.
 Climate, sunlight, soil condition, and grass type are some of the reasons why you may need to adjust watering frequency.

 How Much Water Does the Lawn Need?

 On average, about one inch of water per week during the growing season, including rainfall, should be enough for most lawns.
-Clay soils may need water applied slowly or at several different times – for better absorption.
-A rain gauge, an inexpensive item that can be found at most garden centers and hardware stores, is an easy way to measure how much water your sprinklers are putting out is to place coffee cans or pie plates out while the sprinklers are running.
-You can also buy a rain gauge to measure sprinkler output and accurately measure how much rain fell during a storm or weekly.
-Aim to get ½ inch twice a week including rainfall.
+Clay soils may need water applied slowly – or at several different times – for better absorption.
+A rain gauge, an inexpensive item that can be found at most garden centers and hardware stores, is an easy way to measure the amount of water your sprinklers are dispersing onto the lawn.
 Longer, less frequent soakings (about 20 minutes per zone) are preferred over shorter, daily soakings because it encourages deeper and denser rooting.

 How Do I know if My Lawn is Getting Enough Water?

-To check the depth of watering, poke a long screwdriver into the soil after watering.
+To check watering depth, poke a long screwdriver into the soil immediately after watering.
 The depth at which the screwdriver “easily” slides into the soil indicates the depth of the watering.
-If you can slide the screwdriver six inches deep before it becomes more difficult to push, you are watering enough.
+If you can slide the screwdriver six inches deep before it becomes more difficult to push, then you are watering enough.
 If not, then you need to adjust the length of time that your sprinklers are running.
 Using Love Your Soil will help increase soil porosity.

 When is the Best Time to Water?

 If you cannot water, then the lawn may go dormant.
 This is a normal response to the stress of heat and drought.
 Most turf plants can stay dormant for at least 3 to 4 weeks without the grass dying.
 The length of dormancy depends on the health of the plant.
-It is best to avoid traffic on the lawn during this time to minimize possible damage to the grass plants.
+Avoid traffic on the lawn during this time to minimize possible damage to the grass plants.